glob, globfree — find pathnames matching a pattern, free memory from glob()

 functions.

-Expand csh(1) style brace
+GLOB_BRACEExpand csh(1) style brace

-expressions of the form {a,b}
+expressions of the form {a,b}.
+Brace

 expressions can be nested.
 Thus, for example,